Patriarchy: Sex hierarchies

-Ancient history
+Ancient Western history

 A prominent Greek general Meno, in the Platonic dialogue of the same name, sums up the prevailing sentiment in Classical Greece about the respective virtues of men and women.
 He says:

 The works of Aristotle portrayed women as morally, intellectually, and physically inferior to men; saw women as the property of men; claimed that women's role in society was to reproduce and to serve men in the household; and saw male domination of women as natural and virtuous.

+Not all ancient Greek thinkers believed that women were inferior.
+Aristotle's teacher Plato laid out his vision of the most just society in his work Republic.
+In it, Plato argues that women would have complete educational and political equality in such a society, and would serve in the military.
+The Pythagoreans also valued the participation of women, who were treated as intellectual equals.

-Gerda Lerner, author of The Creation of Patriarchy, states that Aristotle believed that women had colder blood than men, which made women not evolve into men, the sex that Aristotle believed to be perfect and superior.
+Lerner states that Aristotle believed that women had colder blood than men, which made women not evolve into men, the sex that Aristotle believed to be perfect and superior.
 Maryanne Cline Horowitz stated that Aristotle believed that "soul contributes the form and model of creation".
 This implies that any imperfection that is caused in the world must be caused by a woman because one cannot acquire an imperfection from perfection (which he perceived as male).
 Aristotle had a hierarchical ruling structure in his theories.
 Lerner claims that through this patriarchal belief system, passed down generation to generation, people have been conditioned to believe that men are superior to women.
 These symbols are benchmarks which children learn about when they grow up, and the cycle of patriarchy continues much past the Greeks.

-Egypt left no philosophical record, but Herodotus left a record of his shock at the contrast between the roles of Egyptian women and the women of Athens.
+As for Egypt, Herodotus left a record of his shock at the contrast between the roles of Egyptian women and the women of Athens.
 He observed that Egyptian women attended market and were employed in trade.
 In ancient Egypt, middle-class women were eligible to sit on a local tribunal, engage in real estate transactions, and inherit or bequeath property.
 Women also secured loans, and witnessed legal documents.
 Athenian women were denied such rights.

 Greek influence spread, however, with the conquests of Alexander the Great, who was educated by Aristotle.